MarwanBz/marwanbz/README.md

 - 🔭 I’m currently working in IT support, freelancing as a web developer and doing some open-source contributions.👨‍💻
 - 🙂 currently learning Reactjs|NextJs ecossystem.🔎
 - :seedling: Exploring the web and its mysterious world.
-- - 👯 I’m looking to collaborate on open-source projects.
 - 💬 Ask me about how 💻 computers work 👷
 - :mailbox:How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-LinkedIn?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/marwanbz/)
 ---